 High-Performing Carbon-Negative Concrete Using Low Value Byproducts from Biofuels Production

-The National Renewable Energy Laboratory (NREL) and partners will develop a carbon-negative, thermally insulating concrete that uses bio-based supplementary cementitious materials and concrete additives generated from low-value byproducts created during sustainable aviation fuel production.
-The NREL team will demonstrate that activated carbon, aerogels, and ash produced from biomass processing, as well as additional CO2 calcination of these materials, can replace a large portion of ordinary portland cement in common “ready-mix” concrete.
-Such plant derived intermediates can permanently sequester atmospheric CO2 in concrete in the form of solid carbon using this approach.
-This material can be ground and recycled at end of life for use as road base or aggregate with no risk of organic matter decomposition and CO2 secondary release.
+The National Renewable Energy Laboratory (NREL) and partners will use bio-derived supplementary cementitious materials and concrete additives generated from low-value byproducts created during sustainable aviation fuel production to develop a carbon-negative, thermally insulating concrete.
+The team proposes that activated carbon, aerogels, and ash produced from biomass processing, as well as supplemental CO2 adsorption to these materials, can replace a large portion of ordinary portland cement in common concrete ready mix.
+Using this approach, atmospheric CO2 is permanently sequestered in concrete in the form of solid carbon.
+Durability studies will ensure these materials have a full lifetime.
+At end of life, this material can be ground and recycled for use as road base or aggregate with no risk of organic matter decomposition and CO2 secondary release.